Honduras Travel Guide: 10-Day Itinerary, Hidden Gems & Safety Tips

 Lake Yojoa

-Tela + Garifuna People
+Tela + Garifuna Culture

 Authentic cultural experiences are an integral part of traveling for us.
 We had the opportunity to learn more about the vibrant traditions of the Garifuna community.
 While dancing to the rhythmic beats of drums and the melodies of traditional songs, the echoes of ancestry resonated within our souls.
 We exchanged stories, shared laughs while understanding their hardships.
 Their eyes and beautiful faces weave tales of resilience.